 Work Environment and Schedule

-- Work environment is a combination of on-site at partner(s) with shifts falling during school hours four to five days a week and occasional evening or weekend, as needed.
+- Work environment is a combination of on-site at partner(s) with shifts falling during school hours five days a week and an occasional evening or weekend, as needed.

-- 10-month status will be re-evaluated with an option for 2-month extension of position depending upon organizational needs and funding.
+- 6-month status will be re-evaluated with an option for month-to-month extension of position depending upon organizational needs and funding.

 This position description is not necessarily an exhaustive list of associated attributes or duties.While intended to be accurate, it does not exclude that other, different duties may be required when circumstances change.